New music from acclaimed artist and composer Bob Holroyd on Real World X.

 Yet the family was less part of a musical dynasty and more a reflection of their cultural environment.
-The locality of Cúil Aodha is famous as a cradle for poets, musicians and storytellers; early on, Iarla came under the influence of one of its most famous sons, the composer and arranger Sean Ó Riada, who inspired The Chieftains and who was greatly responsible for the revival of traditional Irish music at a time when it was under considerable threat.
-"Where we lived was very remote and the nearest house was four miles away," Iarla recalls.
-"Sean and his son Peadar were neighbours and people were always walking into our house at all hours of the day and night.
-There was always music and tale-telling."
+The whole locality of Cúil Aodha is famous as a cradle for poets, musicians and story-tellers and early on Iarla came under the influence of one of it’s most famous sons, the composer and arranger Seán Ó Riada, who inspired The Chieftains and who more than anyone else was responsible for the revival of traditional Irish music at a time when it was under considerable threat.
+“Where we lived was very remote and the nearest house was four miles away,” Iarla recalls.
+“Sean and his son Peadar were neighbours and people were always walking into our house at all hours of the day and night.
+There was always music and tale-telling.”

-In fact, the young Iarla won every competition he entered across Ireland.
-His early prowess can be judged on his debut solo album, for alongside the new material it includes a remarkable recording of his voice from 1978 when he was just 14 years old, made under the guidance of the composer Peadar O Riada.
-"It was strange hearing it again and it seems like a different person," says Iarla.
-"But if all the critics say I sang better 20 years ago, I don't really care," he adds with a twinkle.
+In fact the young Iarla won every competition he entered across Ireland, becoming a celebrity in traditional circles.
+His early prowess can be judged on his debut solo album for alongside the new material it includes a remarkable recording of his voice from 1978 when he was just 14 years old, made under the guidance of the composer Peadar Ó Riada.
+“It was strange hearing it again and it seems like a different person,” says Iarla.
+“But if all the critics say I sang better 20 years ago I don’t really care,” he adds with a twinkle.

 It was at this event that Simon Emmerson, who was at the time putting together his Afro Celt Sound System record for Real World, called upon Iarla to sing.
 “That was brilliant.
 We’ve been so busy and it hasn’t stopped.
 It allowed me to sing sean nós in the setting of contemporary club culture.
 It was such an intriguing blend, using primary colours to create a picture of sophistication,” he says.

-The success of the Afro Celt's album meant that Iarla's solo project had to be put on hold for over a year, but eventually he entered the studio with the noted Canadian producer Michael Brook.
-"He's one of the first producers I've met who shared my vision, which was not to soften or sentimentalise the music but draw deeper from the heart - to take what is within and bring it to the surface.
-Everyone else seems to want to tart up the raw, ancient stuff to make it palatable.
-Michael, who comes from an experimental rock'n'roll background, didn't want to do that, and observing this ultra-modern musician getting to grips with a deep, ancient approach was amazing."
+The success of the first Afro Celt’s album Volume 1: Sound Magic meant that Iarla’s solo project had to be put on hold for over a year, but eventually earlier this year he entered the studio with the noted Canadian producer Michael Brook.
+“He’s one of the first producers I’ve met who shared my vision, which was not to soften or sentimentalise the music but draw deeper from the heart —to take what is within and bring it to the surface.
+Everyone else seems to want to tart up the raw, ancient stuff to mrake it palatable.
+Michael who comes from an experimental rock’n’roll background didn’t want to do that and observing this ultra-modern musician getting to grips with a deep, ancient approach was amazing.”